ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step5.md

 #### Validate application (GUI)

 1. From the `Workloads --> Application` view, locate the application and click on the application name.
-2. In the application overview page, locate the `Expose details` section
+2. In the Application Overview page, locate the `Expose Details` section.
-3. Click on the `access 80` link
+3. Click on the `access 80` endpoint link.
 4. In the new web broswer tab that opens, append `CustomerOrderServicesWeb/` to the URL, resulting in a URL similar to this:
     ```
     https://10.0.0.1:8443/kubernetes/api/v1/proxy/namespaces/websphere/services/customerorderservices:80/CustomerOrderServicesWeb/
     ```
-5. Validate that the shop loads with product listings
+5. Validate that the shop loads with product listings.

 ### Deploy Liberty app from CLI using kubectl

-To authenticate kubectl you need to grab token and associated information from the ICp Dashboard.
+To authenticate kubectl you need to grab token and associated information from the ICp dashboard.
 To do that follow these steps:

-1. Login to ICp Dashboard as `user1`
+1. Login to ICp dashboard as `user1`.
-2. In the top right corner in the dropdown by the username select `Configure Client`
+2. In the top right corner in the dropdown by the username select `Configure Client`.
-3. Copy the text in the textbox
+3. Copy the text in the textbox.
-4. Paste the text into a terminal window
+4. Paste the text into a terminal window.

-You are now authenticated and can use kubectl
+You are now authenticated and can use kubectl.

 ####  Create ConfigMaps (CLI)